pranav-ganesh/tp/docs/UserGuide.md

 **Things to note:**
 * `list` shows all contacts in ascending order by name.

-### Marking a person as called : `done`
+### Marking a contact as called : `done`

-Marks the specified contact from the address book as done (i.e. person has already been called).
+Marks the specified contact from the address book as done (i.e. contact has already been called).

 Format: `done INDEX`